COBOL Concepts:

 OPTIONAL corresponds to NULL (explicitly or default) in

 the SQL definition.
-In a Jazz definition
+In a Jazz definition fields are OPTIONAL by

-fields are OPTIONAL by default, unless REQUIRED is written
+default, unless REQUIRED is written with the DEFINE statement

-CustRec SQL REQUIRED
+DEFINE CustRec SQL REQUIRED DATA(

 Account CHAR(8),